Command an Incredibly Realistic Approach to IT Security

 Currently, IT Security is a known valued addition to any operation.
 It is also now widely understood that there is no such thing as 100% secured software nor hardware worldwide.
 Moving forward, decisions regarding IT Security are commonly based on likelihood stats of risk combined with the cost of loss and available resources.
 The biggest current issue is the conflict between available IT Security resources and the business impact of changes to the operation.

-Currently, there are sometimes local IT security forces who are attempting to override the likelihood factor by focusing more intensity on the “potential loss and damage” for a security scenario.
-In other words, the tendency has been returning to the “fear factor” thought process.
-So, in management of today’s IT Information Security, there is a need for improving on the following areas:
+Today, as an added historical concern, there are sometimes local IT security forces who are attempting to override the likelihood factor by focusing more intensity on the “potential loss and damage” as a sole security scenario.
+In other words, the tendency has been returning to the “fear factor” thought process as the single factor for forcing change.
+So, in the management balancing of today’s IT Information Security, there is a need for improving on the following areas:

 - IT Infosec staff’s EQ (Emotional Quotient), aka Emotional Intelligence.

 - Using risk activity trends and forecasting (nationally, globally, and by industry)

 - Return with emphasis towards likelihoods of a risk scenario.